Exodus 18:1-20:26

 The Ten Words

-The Ten Commandments could be thought of as the Table of Contents for the instructions of Adonai.
-According to Yeshua, every commandment in the Torah, the prophets, the writings, and even the gospels and letters expound on the ways to love Elohim, our neighbor and ourselves because “all Scripture is God-breathed” (2 Timothy 3:16).
-The Torah with all of its instructions is the foundation of ‘all Scripture.’
+According to Yeshua, the Ten Commandments act as the Table of Contents for the instructions of Adonai.
+Every commandment in the Torah, the prophets, the writings, and even the gospels and letters expound on the ways to love Elohim, our neighbor, and ourselves because “all Scripture is God-breathed” (2 Timothy 3:16).
+The Torah is the foundation of ‘all Scripture.’

 “Then God said all these words…” (Exodus 20:1).

-Adonai did not speak in Greek or Latin nor did He write the Ten Commandments on tablets of stone with Roman numerals.
-He spoke in Hebrew, and with His finger wrote right to left.
-If they were numbered, each would have been represented by one of the first ten letters of the Hebrew alef-bet, a word picture depicting each command, thus Ten Words.
+Adonai did not speak in Greek or Latin nor did He write the Ten Commandments on the tablets of stone with Roman numerals.
+He spoke in Hebrew and with His finger wrote right to left.
+Had they been ‘numbered,’ each would have been represented by one of the first ten letters of the Hebrew alef-bet, a word picture depicting each command, thus Ten Words.

 א Alef – An Ox means ‘first strength.’